Empire Access offers free internet to students

-Starting today, households with K-12 and/or college students can sign up for two months of free Empire Access Internet service with Wi-Fi.
-There are no contracts required for this service, and installation is free, the company said.
+Starting Monday, households with K-12 and/or college students can sign up for 2 months of free Empire Access Internet service with Wi-Fi.
+There are no contracts required for this service, and installation is free.

 “As a locally owned and operated broadband company, we recognize the need for students to have Internet access at home during their time away from school due to the impacts of the coronavirus.
 We are here for our communities, and ready to help families and students during this challenging time,” said Jim Baase, COO of Empire Access.

 To sign up for this free Internet service, families can call 844-502-7089.
-The Empire Access call center is open 24-7.
+The Empire Access call center is open 24x7.
 This service includes Empire Access standard Internet speeds and is available only in existing Empire Access service areas.
-After two months of free service, standard rates will apply.
+After 2 months of free service, standard rates will apply.

 Empire is also reaching out to local school districts to help ensure students without broadband service have the necessary Internet access to continue their education.